Covid-19 Update Jan 2021: Due to 'code red' restrictions, all services are currently on-line.

 If you have needs that have not been addressed by the above, please contact Joy.

 Group in-person classes are at 164 Vista Ave in South St. Vital.

 Private sessions are offered at Suite 230 - 600 St. Anne's Rd (Purely Massage).

 At home studio, park on street or in driveway.

 600 St. Anne's Rd has a large parking lot

 Home Studio is in the lower level.
 Please enter via garage which opens 15 minutes prior to class start times.

 600 St. Anne's - Suite 230 (Purely Massage).
 Elevator access.

-600 St. Anne's Rd has elevator access.
-Navigating stairs with a hand-held railing is required at home studio and at 161 Stafford Street.
+Physical: 600 St. Anne's Rd has elevator access.
+Navigating stairs with a hand-held railing is required at home studio.